 Ben Lowy is an award-winning conflict and feature photographer based in New York City.
 He’s covered major stories worldwide, including the Iraq and Afghan wars.
 Hipstamatic also created the “Ben Lowy” lens after he used the app to document life in Afghanistan and was featured by The New York Times.

 But alongside his award-winning photography is a distinct business brand that helps him reach more clients.
-So as part of our 2013 Photo Business Plan Workbook, we interviewed Ben to get his advice on creating a real, lasting brand for your photo business.
+So we got his advice on creating a real, lasting brand for your photo business.

 Branding is a concept that can be elusive to many, but it’s a key element that touches every aspect of your business.
 A brand is more than your logo or the color scheme you choose for your website.
 Your brand is evident through your niche, your technical style, your website, the way you interact with your clients, and much more.
 The good news is that, as an artist, you already have a distinct style and point of view – which are essentially what make up your brand.
 You just need to consciously identify the characteristics of that style and make sure they are apparent throughout your marketing.

-Here are three tips to build your photo brand in 2013:
+Here are three tips to help build your own photo brand:

 1. Focus on a niche.